dc4eu/educational-pilot/sectorial-eaa-catalogue/README.md

 European Digital Credentials (EDC) issued using Online Credential Builder (OCB) provided by DG-EMPL, it's a ELM serialisation inspired by W3C-VC but not fully compliant.

+- top-level structure: EDC credentials, as produced by OCB, uses "credential" instead of putting W3C fields directly at the root.
+- issuanceDate / expirationDate
+- revocation/suspension not supported

 EDC JSON structure (view 1)

 ![Main components in a EDC credential produced by OCB](./images/EDC-view1.png "Main components in a EDC credential produced by OCB")